FAQ

 Leverage Our Networks

-Fellows will be encouraged to connect with the Urban Design Forum’s and Architectural League’s networks and audiences.
+Fellows will be encouraged to connect with Urban Design Forum’s and Architectural League’s networks and audiences.
 They will have access to experts in design, planning, and development in New York City, as well as accomplished critics and cultural producers.

 Participate in Forum and League Programs